AckerlyXu/heima/articles/media-services/media-services-dotnet-generate-thumbnail-with-mes.md

 	  </Outputs>
 	</Preset>

-## Example - a series of JPEG images
+## Example of a "series of JPEG images" preset

 The following JSON and XML preset can be used to produce a set of 10 images at timestamps of 5%, 15%, …, 95% of the input timeline, where the image size is specified to be one quarter that of the input video.